Namsku/REviewer/readme.md

 3. Open REviewer
 4. Edit -> Settings -> Save the save repository path of your game (usually /savedata)
 5. Select the appropriate game version.
-6. Click the "Check" button to ensure that the game is running properly.
 7. Enjoy your speedrunning experience!

 ## FAQ